duncan-r/SHIP/_sources/tuflow/tuflowpart.txt

      readable data and possible other files with additional data, like BC Database, Materials.csv and Materials.tmf.

-All includes variables of 'command', the section of a command line before the '==', and 'comment', anything after a '!' on the line.
+They all include the variables: 'command', the section of a command line before the '==', and 'comment', anything after a '!' on the line.
 The part of the line after the '==' is referred to by different variable names dending on the class.
 In general though if it's a variable type it will have one called 'variable'.
 If it is a file it will populate the PathHolder superclass with the path it reads in and will have the standard members and functions available in there:

-Main members:
+PathHolder - Main members:
    - filename
    - extension
    - root
    - relative_root

-Main methods:
+PathHolder - Main methods:
+   - absolutePath()
-   - getAbsolutePath()
+   - filename()
-   - getFileName()
+   - relativePath()
-   - getRelativePath()
+   - filenameAndExtension()

-See :ref:`pathholder-top`for more information.
+See :ref:`pathholder-top` for more information.

 ##############